CodeChica/plus-plus/guides/linux.md

 # Linux

-Linux is the programmers operating system.
+Linux is the programmer's operating system.
 It's free and it ships with editors, compilers, terminals, manuals and all the tools that you need to write high quality software.